Why not give traditional mashed potatoes a little update? Pimento Cheese Mashed Potatoes are easy to make and taste amazing!!

 - 5 pounds russet potatoes peeled and cut into 3" chunks

-- 1 cup warmed milk plus additional if desired
+- 3/4 cups warmed milk (to the touch), plus additional if desired

 - Place all the ingredients for the pimento cheese in a large bowl and stir well to combine.

-- Add 1 cup of the pimento cheese, butter, warmed milk and black pepper to the boiled potatoes.
+- Add 1 cup of the prepared pimento cheese, butter, warmed milk, and black pepper to the boiled potatoes.

 - Use a potato masher to mash to your desired consistency (adding more warm milk if desired).

-- Serve warm or place the potatoes in a baking dish and refrigerate.
+- Serve warm or place the potatoes in a baking dish, cover, and refrigerate.

-- Refrigerate remaining pimento cheese and use as a spread for crackers, sandwiches, or vegetables
+- Refrigerate remaining pimento cheese and use it as a spread for crackers, sandwiches, or vegetables.

 Until we eat again, I hope you have a delicious day!